shivi-code/Maven-Project/README.md

 > mvn clean package
 > ```
 >
-> - After copy this **_.war_** file under webapps folder under tomcat main folder were Tomcat has been installed or simply deploy using Tomcat GUI under manager tab.
+> - After executing above commands copy this **_.war_** file under webapps folder under tomcat main folder were Tomcat has been installed or simply deploy using Tomcat GUI under manager tab.
 > - Please follow the link on how to install tomcat on Linux system.
 >   [Click here](https://www.redswitches.com/blog/install-apache-tomcat-on-ubuntu/)